 The ISS programme is a joint project between five participating space agencies: NASA, the Russian Federal Space Agency, JAXA, ESA, and CSA.
 The ownership and use of the space station is established by intergovernmental treaties and agreements.
 The station is divided into two sections, the Russian orbital segment (ROS) and the United States orbital segment (USOS), which is shared by many nations.
 The ISS is maintained at an orbital altitude of between 330 km (205 mi) and 410 km (255 mi).
 It completes 15.7 orbits per day.
 The ISS is funded until 2020, and may operate until 2028.

-Read more about" $new_link:&"nbsp; Purpose, Origins, Station Structure, Fleet Operations
+Read more about International Space Station: Purpose, Origins, Station Structure, Fleet Operations

-Famous quotes containing the words station and/or space:
+Famous quotes containing the words space and/or station:

 “What a phenomenon it has beenscience fiction, space fictionexploding out of nowhere, unexpectedly of course, as always happens when the human mind is being forced to expand; this time starwards, galaxy-wise, and who knows where next.”